hussainjaura/Jaura-Co-Website/README.md

 6. After dependencies are installed properly, from root directory type 'node src/server.js' to run the Clothing Website locally.
 7. Open your browser and type 'http://localhost:3000' to run the Website.

-## Technologies used in Jaura & Co Website
+## Technologies used in Jaura & Co Website:

--Javascript
+- Javascript
--Node JS
+- Node JS
--Express
+- Express
--MySQL
+- MySQL
--EJS
+- EJS
--HTML
+- HTML
--CSS
+- CSS
--Winston
+- Winston
--Stripe Payments
+- Stripe Payments
--Cookies and Sessions
+- Cookies and Sessions
--Sequelize
+- Sequelize
--Bcrypt.js
+- Bcrypt.js
--Helmet
+- Helmet
--Jest
+- Jest
--AJAX
+- AJAX
--JSON
+- JSON
--Logger
+- Logger
--Express Session
+- Express Session
--Git & Github
+- Git & Github

-## Project Features and Functionalities
+# Project Features and Functionalities

-## User Accessibility
+## User Accessibility:

 To enhance the overall user experience and ensure a production-ready web application, several features were implemented to manage user access, data persistence, and secure interactions.